 New Hope’s Missions Council is asking all of our small groups to adopt a world or national missionary.
 This “adoption” is not intended for financial support.
 This is all about building connections and community between New Hope and our missionary partners.
 The WMC is asking our small groups to write letters of encouragement, pray consistently and often, send small care packages, and find other ways to build connections with our missionaries.
 We want them to know they are not alone, that we are truly partnering with them in their ministry.

-Please email Pastor Stu Austin to adopt a world missionary.
+Please email Krissy Whittier to adopt a world missionary.

 Our world missionaries are:

 - Bud and Ruth (identity sensitive for website listing)

 - The Diggins Family –BJ and Kris (Wycliffe Bible Translators/JAARS, North Carolina)